 Have you taken a trip down your grocery store's beverage aisle lately?
 If you have, you can certainly agree: It's like a kaleidoscope of sugar.

-And if you're trying your best to avoid it but still want something more than water, you've surely turned to green tea, milk and…yes…the occasional glass of wine.
+And if you're trying your best to avoid it, but still want something more than water, you've surely turned to green tea, milk and yes, the occasional glass of wine.
 But have you been tempted yet by the myriad sports drinks available?
-If you have and you're struggling to figure out which, if any, are actually healthy, read on.

-To help better understand whether there's value in sports drinks, we turned to HonorHealth Medical Group McDowell Moutain Ranch primary care physician Christopher Finlay, MD, who also happens to be an ironman triathlete and frequent marathon runner, to get the skinny on sports drinks.
+To help better understand whether there's value in sports drinks, we turned to Christopher Finlay, MD, primary care physician, HonorHealth Medical Group - McDowell Moutain Ranch, who also happens to be an ironman triathlete and frequent marathon runner, to get the skinny on sports drinks.

 It turns out that, for the right person, sports drinks can be beneficial.
 For some, they may even be necessary.
 Figuring out if they're right for you, however, requires a little soul searching and honesty about your exercise habits and associated post-workout needs.
 Otherwise, Dr. Finlay says you may as well be drinking a soda with all the excess calories, sugar and carbohydrates that are loaded into a typical sports drink.

 The whole point of a sports drink is to rehydrate and refuel, replacing the two main sources of electrolytes that are lost during exertion: sodium and potassium.